Air pollution: Household sources

 Other sources of indoor air pollution are building materials, biological material and tobacco smoke.
 Biological material, such as dander, house dust mite, mold and pollen, can come from humans, animals or plants.
 Some of this material can trigger allergies, such as allergic rhinitis.
-Fumes from pesticides, paints, cleaning products and personal care products can be substantial, and make up an increasing share of outdoor air pollution as transportation is getting cleaner.
+Fumes from pesticides, paints, cleaning products and personal care products can be substantial, and make up an increasing share of outdoor and indoor air pollution as transportation is getting cleaner.

 Natural sources

 Dust storm approaching Stratford, Texas, in 1935.

 Dust from desert can cause poor air quality far from its source.
 For instance, dust from the Gobi Desert in China and Mongolia can reach Hawaii, and dust from the Sahara reaches the Amazon rainforest in South America.

 Radon is a radioactive gas that can build up in buildings from the soil.
 It can cause lung cancer, especially in smokers.
 Levels are generally low, but can be elevated in buildings with "leaky" foundations or areas with soils rich in uranium.
-Volcanic eruptions can be a large source of sulfur dioxide and also produces particle pollution.
+Volcanic eruptions can be a large source of sulfur dioxide and also produce particle pollution.

 Vegetation can emit gases that contribute to ozone formation and particle pollution.
 This is especially true in warmer climates and during the growth season.
 These gases react with human pollution sources to produce a seasonal haze.
 Black gum, poplar, oak and willow emit gases that can raise ozone levels up to eight times more than low-impact tree species.
 Wildfires, which have become more severe and more common due to climate change, release fine particles.
 They are a major source of air pollution.